City Hall » City Departments » Code Enforcement

 Contact planner@lovelafayette.org for details or questions. - A:

 Setbacks are measured from property lines or access easements, whichever is more restrictive.
+Use the Community View map to search your property address to identify your zoning district.
 Each zoning district establishes minimum setback requirements for the front setback, side yard, aggregate side yard, and rear yards.
 Some lots, such as “flag lots” or oddly configured lots, require that planning staff make a determination with respect to where each setback applies.
 Staff will consider the access to the lot and orientation of the house among other factors when making such a determination.

 For properties located adjacent to creeks, click here to determine your creek setback.